 Alcazar of Segovia: An Insider’s Guide to Spain’s Iconic Castle

-Here are a few intriguing facts about Segovia, Spain: The city’s iconic Roman aqueduct, stretching 2,600 feet long and 93 feet in height, was made without cement.
+1. The city’s iconic Roman aqueduct stretches 2,600 feet long and 93 feet in height.
+It was made without cement and is still standing today, almost untouched by time.

 From Roman Castrum to medieval castle

 Sitting on a rocky crag on the western edge of the old town of Segovia, the Alcazar is one of the most imposing-looking structures in all of Europe.
-It didn’t always look this way.
+But, it didn’t always look this way.
 About 2,000 years ago, there was a castrum, or fort, that the Romans had built.

-• In the 12th century, Spanish-Christian king Alfonzo VI helped lead a reconquest, or Reconquista, of southern Spain and Segovia fell back under the Spanish monarchy again.
-It is in this time period and the centuries that followed when the Alcazar would start to take the iconic Gothic-esque shape that you see today.
+• In the 12th century, Spanish-Christian King Alfonzo VI helped lead a reconquest, or Reconquista, of southern Spain.
+Segovia fell back under the Spanish monarchy again.
+It is in the centuries that followed when the Alcazar would start to take the iconic shape that you see today.

 • In 1474, Queen Isabella I was crowned here as the Queen of Castile y Léon.
-Five years later, she would also become Queen of Aragon after she married King Ferdinand II, thus uniting an enormous swath of Spain under one crown.
+Five years later, she would also become Queen of Aragon after she married King Ferdinand II.
+This united an enormous swath of Spain under one crown.
 Together, they were the first monarchs to be referred to as the “King and Queen of Spain” and were nicknamed the “Catholic Monarchs.”
-The royal couple would go on to make an indelible mark—for good and bad—on the Iberian peninsula.

 A tour guide showing clients secret views in Segovia, Spain.